Superfast Fingers Introduction

-Concentrated fingers, meaning fingers that can resist the pressure of the piano keys, are an object that you are holding are controlled by these muscles.
-Also, finger independence and speed require developing these muscles, so one can feel and control each one of these muscles individually.
+Concentrated fingers, meaning fingers that can resist the pressure of the piano keys, are an object that you are holding and are controlled by these muscles.
+Also, finger independence and speed require developing these muscles so one can feel and control each one of these muscles individually.

 In fact, when actively training the finger muscles, the forearm muscles are targeted for development.
-The exception is the thumb muscles that are located partly in the hands.
-Those we give special attention to in exercises.
+The exception are the thumb muscles that are located partly in the hands—those we give special attention to in exercises.

 The other tiny muscles inside the hands are developed indirectly when playing the piano since they are mainly responsible for the accuracy of the fingers.
 When we work on playing the accurate distances between the notes, we also train the accuracy of these muscles and both strength and speed.

 Be aware that the feel of sound comes from the forearm.
 Well-trained pianists feel the weight of the piano keys in the finger muscles in the forearm.